zalando/postgres-operator/docs/user.md

 cluster.
 As the first version of this feature, the only scenario covered by operator is to stream from a WAL archive of the master.
 Following the more popular infrastructure of using Amazon's S3 buckets, it is mentioned as `s3_wal_path` here.
-To make a cluster a standby add a `standby` section in the YAML file as follows.
+To start a cluster as standby add the following `standby` section in the YAML file:

 ```yaml
 spec: